-(g) "Compliance agreement" means a binding agreement, negotiated between the Indian Preference Office and a contractor, identifying specific Indian preference-related requirements for a Tribal project.

-(h) "Construction contract" means any contract issued to build, repair or remodel structures, and includes subcontracts and other construction agreements.

-(i) "Contractor" means one who enters into a contract.
+- 77 "Tribal (h) "Compliance agreement" means a binding agreement, negotiated between the 78 Indian Preference Office and a contractor identifying specific Indian preference-related 79 requirements for a project. - (i) "Construction contract" means any contract issued to build, repair, or remodel structures, and includes subcontracts and other construction agreements. - (j) "Contractor" means one who enters into a contract.